stghecker/simple-python/README.md

 Simply enter the HEX code in the input and get the color on the screen!

 ---

+### 📦 Volumetric Weight Calculator
+A simple calculator used to determine the dimensional shipping weight (in grams) of retail items using their width, height, and length.

+---
 ### **❓** Did you know?
 You can install python and run pyhton in CLI!
 #### HOW?